Azure/Hadoop-Migrations/docs/hdinsight-databricks/migration-approach-hdinsight.md

 Hence the spark cluster can have one master node or more master node (you can choose multiple master nodes for your spark cluster when you want to have a HA cluster) and the master node is installed on master node of a Hadoop cluster.
 Similarly, worker nodes define the number of nodes the job can run parallelly on, the worker nodes are mainly installed on data nodes or node manager nodes in Hadoop cluster.

 An Apache Spark pool in your Synapse Workspace provides Spark environment to load data, model process and get faster insights.
 Spark instances are created when you connect to a Spark pool, create a session, and run a job.
 As multiple users may have access to a single Spark pool, a new Spark instance is created for each user that connects.
-Please refer to [Creating an Apache Spark Pool](../spark/migration-approach.md#creating-an-apache-spark-pool).

 By default, there is no spark pool created in your Synapse workspace, you can create on by going to the manage tab in your Synapse workspace and create it from there.
 In there you get two node size families one is Memory optimized and other is Hardware accelerated and with respective those you get node size with memory optimized you get namely small, medium, large, Xlarge and XXlarge and with hardware accelerated you get GPU-Large and GPU-Xlarge.
 Depending upon your existing Hadoop spark cluster you can select one of those and create your spark pool.

-How to create spark pool in Azure Synapse analytics: https://docs.microsoft.com/en-us/azure/synapse-analytics/quickstart-create-apache-spark-pool-portal
+How to create spark pool in Azure Synapse analytics: [Create Spark pool] (https://docs.microsoft.com/en-us/azure/synapse-analytics/quickstart-create-apache-spark-pool-portal)

-Node family in spark pool: https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-pool-configurations
+Node family in spark pool: [Spark pool nodes configurations] (https://docs.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-pool-configurations)

 Once the spark pool is created you can still alter the cluster configuration afterwards, but the spark pool might need a restart.
 The spark pool comes with auto scaling and auto pause feature which means Apache Spark pools can automatically scale up and down compute resources based on the amount of activity.
 When the auto scale feature is enabled, you can set the minimum and maximum number of nodes to scale.